mefrem/mefrem.github.io/_posts/2020-06-30-tyson-edwards-youtuber.md

 We discussed the interplay between training, ego, and video content creation, the purpose and joy of functional strength training, Tyson's background in a number of different athletic endeavors, as well his many other interests (like his new series, Coffee.
 Train.
 Anime.).

 It was a joy to finally get to talk to him.
+Below is the podcast audio as well as a transcript of our conversation edited for length and clarity.

 ## Audio

 <iframe style="border: none" src="//html5-player.libsyn.com/embed/episode/id/15032315/height/90/theme/custom/thumbnail/yes/direction/backward/render-playlist/no/custom-color/7c93c7/" height="90" width="100%" scrolling="no"  allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 ## Transcript

 **Tyson:** I noticed that the conversation doesn't get rolling for a while ...
 There's a warming up period.
 That's something I've noticed with podcasts.
 I don't know if you've noticed that as well.
 But that's why I'm apologetic.
 I can only give like 30 minutes today.
 It does take a little bit to warm up a conversation before it starts to flow a bit more.